ktorio/ktor-documentation/topics/jwt.md

 </tldr>

 <link-summary>
-The %plugin_name% plugin allows you to perform validations of JSON Web Tokens for authentication purposes.
+The %plugin_name% plugin allows you to authenticate clients using Json Web Token.
 </link-summary>

-[JSON Web Token](https://jwt.io/) is an open standard that defines a way for securely transmitting information between parties as a JSON object.
+[JSON Web Token (JWT)](https://jwt.io/) is an open standard that defines a way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted since it is signed using a shared secret (with the `HS256` algorithm) or a public/private key pair (for example, `RS256`).

 Ktor handles JWTs passed in the `Authorization` header using the `Bearer` schema and allows you to:
 * verify the signature of a JSON web token;